peak-gao/code-notes/JavaScript/js-basics-notes-2.md

 So then we define two specific kinds of vehicle: `Car` and `SpeedBoat`
 - They each inherit the general characteristics of `Vehicle`, but then they specialize the characteristics appropriately for each kind
-- A car needs 4 wheels, and a speed boat needs 2 engines, which means it needs extra attention to turn on the ignition of both engines.
+- A car needs 4 wheels, and a speed boat needs 2 engines, which means it needs extra attention to turn on the ignition of both engines

 ### Polymorphism